Aleksandr Lialiushkin

 artist & performer

-He started his artistic journey by graduating from the School of Contemporary Arts "Paideia" in St. Petersburg, Russia in 2016.
-Aleksandr researches the philosophy of the body, the interaction between the artist and art, and politics and political science.
-In 2019 he staged a theater performance
+Aleksandr's artistic practice explores the philosophy of the body, the interaction between the artist and art, and politics and political science.

 Working with visual arts (e.g. ARTEPOVERA20 / COVID19, 2020), performance (e.g. I'm a Bad Artist but a Good Person, 2016), embroidery (e.g. Untitled about war, 2022), he describes photography as his leading medium.
-Aleksandr's photographic practice is not about documenting reality, but rather constructing the new.
-He makes a statement with each project, taking full control of the image: from directing the shooting to using retouching tools.
-Aleksandr uses it as an independent genre (e.g. Slow sliding at home, 2020-2023) or combines it with others (e.g. Sense of Kin, 2018-2020).
+Aleksandr's photographic practice is not about documenting reality, but constructing a new statement, taking full control of the image: from directing the shooting to using retouching tools.
+Aleksandr uses it as an independent media (e.g. Slow sliding at home, 2020-2023) or combines it with others (e.g. Sense of Kin, 2018-2020).

-In 2022, Aleksandr fled Russia and now lives in Georgia.
+In 2022, Aleksandr fled Russia and now lives in Germany.

 This site was made on Tilda — a website builder that helps to create a website without any code